benjguin/db2onAzure/db2_setup.md

 # DB2 setup

+## configure the nodes, and setup DB2 pureScale

 NB: this was not translated to a proper bash script yet.
 For now, you have to copy and paste this code to your terminal.